mykalmorton/San_Fran_Geo/README.md

 - - -

 **IMPORTANT:**
+I added the pictures from the notepook and manual load it in the readme.
 * My visual plots can be viewed in [Images](./Images/)
 * The rest of the code is in the the **File:** [San Fransisco Real Estate Market Analysis](/san_francisco_housing.ipynb)